EndstoneMC/endstone/docs/tutorials/create-your-first-plugin.md

     1.  :abc: This is the plugin name!
     2.  :hash: This is the plugin version!
     3.  :white_check_mark: This is the main class of the plugin!

+    !!! notice

+        For plugin name, it must contains **only** lowercase letters, numbers and underscores.

 [JetBrains PyCharm]: https://www.jetbrains.com/pycharm/